Dr. Agazzi is a Professor in Pediatrics and Psychiatry and the Section Chief of the Division of Child Development.

 Dr. Najmabadi earned her doctorate in Clinical Psychology from Nova Southeastern University.
 She completed her internship at Devereux Massachusetts & Rhode Island, a nonprofit therapeutic day school and residential treatment center.
 She received specialized training in the treatment of adolescents engaging in self-injurious behaviors who have experienced either a single incident trauma or chronic childhood abuse.
 She also completed a two year fellowship with the Division of Medical Psychology within the Department of Psychiatry at the University of Florida.
 During her fellowship, Dr. Najmabadi specialized in providing mental health services to patients with OCD, Gender Dysphoria, Depression, Trauma-and Stressor Related Disorders, and other psychiatric conditions across a variety of settings including hospitals and outpatient clinics.
 Dr. Najmabadi’s clinical interests include parent-child interactions, depression, anxiety, trauma, and other mood disorders.

-Dr. Shaffer-Hudkins is an Assistant professor at USF Health Morsani College of Medicine and the director of the Bay Area Early Steps program, serving children birth to three with special needs in Hillsborough and Polk counties.
+Dr. Shaffer-Hudkins is an Associate Professor at USF Health Morsani College of Medicine and the director of the Bay Area Early Steps program, serving children birth to three with special needs in Hillsborough and Polk counties.
 She specializes in psychosocial assessment and intervention for young children with developmental disabilities, including challenging behavior, autism spectrum disorder, and feeding concerns.
 Her research also focuses on the incorporation of positive psychology and resiliency in healthcare.

 Dr. Shaffer-Hudkins earned her doctorate in school psychology from the University of South Florida, with an emphasis in pediatrics.
 She completed a doctoral internship with the University of South Florida and Pasco County School District.